Samira-s/MachineLearning_Project/README.md

 * ResNet
 * VGG

-Then compared the results of accuray and loss on train, validation, and test datasets.
+Then the results of accuracy and loss on train, validation, and test datasets are compared with each other.

 At the end, a Cross Validation algorithm accomplished, too.